Impact fees

 Incurable defect

-A defect in a property that cannot be fixed, such as an adjacent hazardous waste site, or
+A defect in a property that cannot be fixed, such as an adjacent hazardous waste site, or that would cost too much to repair

-that would cost too much to repair relative to the value of the property.
+relative to the value of the property.

 Index

-Financial tables used by lenders to calculate interest rates on adjustable mortgages and
+Financial tables used by lenders to calculate interest rates on adjustable mortgages and on Treasury bills.

 Individual Retirement Account